supervisorwp/supervisor/readme.txt

 If you're a developer and would like to contribute by adding new features, enhancements, bug fixes, or tests, please submit your Pull Requests to our [GitHub repository](https://github.com/supervisorwp/supervisor).

 == Changelog ==

+= [1.3.3] - 2025-10-23 =
+- Security fix: Added a capability check to prevent unauthorized AJAX requests.
+- Fixed an incorrect constant name that could cause a PHP fatal error.

 = [1.3.2] - 2025-06-24 =
 - Fixed: Fixed the Secure Login implementation to remove empty IP entries after the "Reset Entries" time is reached.